raiyanyahya/screenshot/README.md

       uses: your-username/screenshot-action@master
       with:
         url: 'https://example.com'
+        dropbox_token: ${{ secrets.DROPBOX_TOKEN }}
       env:
         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```
 This example workflow runs on pull request events with opened and synchronize types.
-It checks out the repository, captures a screenshot using the snapsht CLI tool, and posts the image as a comment on the pull request.
+It checks out the repository, captures a screenshot using the snapsht CLI tool, uploads it to DropBox and posts the image url as a comment on the pull request.

 ## Configuration
 Currently, this action takes a single required input:

 url: The URL to capture a screenshot of.
 The GITHUB_TOKEN environment variable is also required and should be set to ${{ secrets.GITHUB_TOKEN }} to use the default token provided by GitHub Actions.
+The DROPBOX_TOKEN is stored as a repository secret.

 ## Contributing
 Contributions to this project are welcome!
 Please feel free to open issues or submit pull requests with bug fixes, improvements, or new features.